NoahBae/NoahBae/README.md

 - 👋 Hello!
 I'm @NoahBae and am currently a student at Pepperdine University pursuing a BS in Computer Science/Math.
-- Overall I'm interest in app dev, some fun little C/C++ games and little projects here and there , Prolog, Scheme, and other languages involving linguistical computations.
+- Overall I'm interest in app dev, data science, Prolog, scheme, and many other fields.
-- For the moment, I'm exploring the mechanics and developing things with Python currently but hopefully will produce some larger scale projects in the near future!
+- For the moment, I'm exploring the mechanics and developing things with Python and Java currently but hopefully will produce some larger scale projects in the near future!
 - I'm looking to have fun for what piques my interest here and there but you can reach me @noahbae00@gmail.com.
 Thanks for visiting! 👋